Properness and simplicial resolutions for the model category dgCat: Introduction

 \subsection{Conventions}

 We assume the reader is familiar with the theory of dg-categories.
 Basic references are \cite{Keller06} and \cite{Toen07a}.

 Recall in particular that there are two model structures on $\dgCat_{k}$, the category of differential graded categories over a ring $k$.
 These are the Dwyer-Kan model structure, constructed in \cite{Tabuada04}, and the Morita model structure \cite{Tabuada05} which is its left Bousfield localization, cf. \cite{Tabuada07}.
-We will often not distinguish between them as our results will apply to both model categories.
+We will often not distinguish between them as our results will apply to both model categories.\footnote{While the results are indeed true for both model structures, a careful distinction is needed for correct proofs, see the appendix.}

 We use homological grading conventions, all differentials decrease the degree.
 The degree is indicated by a subscript or the inverse of a superscript, $C_{i} = C^{-i}$.